OpacityLabs/react-native-opacity/README.md

 # react-native-opacity

 Opacity Networks library for React Native.
+Only new architecture is supported.

 ## Install